Outdoor Play and Learning (OPAL)

 • Happier children

-• Children come into class ready to learn
+• Children who are ready to learn when they return to class

 • A fully inclusive playtime offer

-• Increased social skills and collaboration between children
+• Enhanced social skills and collaboration among children

 …. and most importantly fun!